Hhro/solitary_gourmet/2019/TGHACK/README.md

 - Novelty : :star:
 - Link : <https://tghack.no/> (avail until 2020)

-CTF for noobs and starters.
+CTF for super-noobs and beginners.